-Add a device compliance policy for Android for Work devices in Intune
+Add a device compliance policy for Android work profile devices in Intune

-An Intune device compliance policy for Android for Work specifies the rules and settings that these devices must meet to be considered compliant.
+An Intune device compliance policy for Android work profile devices specifies the rules and settings that these devices must meet to be considered compliant.
 You can use these policies with conditional access to allow or block access to company resources.
 You can also get device reports, and take actions for non-compliance.
 You create device compliance policies for different platforms in the Intune Azure portal.
 To learn more about compliance policies, and any prerequisites, see get started with device compliance.

 The following table describes how noncompliant settings are managed when a compliance policy is used with a conditional access policy.

 |PIN or password configuration||Quarantined|

 |Jailbroken or rooted device||Quarantined (not a setting)|

 |email profile||Not applicable|

 |Minimum OS version||Quarantined|

 Remediated = The device operating system enforces compliance.
 (For example, the user is forced to set a PIN.)+